Interested in this Virtual Program?

 The course lasts 60 minutes.
 If requested, we also offer an exam with a certificate upon completion and a passing exam result.
 The course is structured to broadly engage employees, ensure information retention, and encourage application.
 The virtual classroom version of the course can be taken at your convenience with a member of our team.
 The information is updated regularly to meet current standards.
 If necessary, Interpreting Practices in a Mental Health Facility is further customizable to fit your organization’s needs.
 Please feel free to contact us with any questions or for more information.

-1 hour virtual group workshop (minimum 6 participants) - $195
+One-hour virtual group workshop (up to 6 participants) - $195